Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB164', 'Calling Rapise DoX functions without reporting result')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB164.aspx">KB164</a> Calling Rapise DoX functions without reporting result

-When you use a DoX command in Rapise to perform a specific command (e.g. DoDOMChildrenCount() to get a number of object's DOM children), in the report an extra step -- assert -- is created during test execution.
+WhenВ you use a DoX command in Rapise to perform a specificВ command (e.g. DoDOMChildrenCount() to get a number of object's DOM children), in the report an extra step -- assert -- is created during test execution.
 Sometimes you want to be able to call a function 'quietly' without it affecting the report.

 ### <a onclick="return RegisterKbClick('KB163', 'Accessing the Computed Style Properties of an HTML DOM Object')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB163.aspx">KB163</a> Accessing the Computed Style Properties of an HTML DOM Object

-A common question from our users is, is there a way to get object's style properties that are in effect at a certain point in time. (for example, it could have been inherited from higher level of hierarchy, or modified via JavaScript running on the page)?
+A common question from our users is, isВ there a way to get object's style properties that are in effect at a certain point in time. (for example, it could have been inherited from higher level of hierarchy, or modified via JavaScript running on the page)?
 This article describes how to do this.

 ### <a onclick="return RegisterKbClick('KB161', 'Certain Hyperlinks won't click during playback with Internet Explorer (IE)')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB161.aspx">KB161</a> Certain Hyperlinks won't click during playback with Internet Explorer (IE)